ctfaashish/plant-disease-detector/README.md

 # PlantDiseaseDetection

-It is a plant disease detection project... trainer.py is used to train and test the model finder.py is used for finding the disease in the leaf picture provided by the user PACKAGE REQUIREMENTS numpy (pip install numpy)
+It is a plant disease detection project... trainer.py is used for train and test the model finder.py is used for finding the disease in the leaf picture provided by the user PACKAGE REQUIREMENTS numpy (pip install numpy)